-To meet these goals, this plan recommends 50 mitigation actions, which are summarized in the table that follows.
+To meet these goals, this plan recommends 53 mitigation actions, including some new actions as well as actions carried forward from the previous plan.
+Actions are summarized in the table that follows.
 Note: Action number does not indicate an order of priority.
 Prioritization is discussed in Section 6 Mitigation Strategy.

-This plan is an update to the City's first Floodplain Management Plan, originally developed and approved in 2018.
+This plan is an update to the City's Floodplain Management Plan, which was originally developed and approved in 2007 and subsequently updated in 2012 and 2018.
 Per CRS implementation and maintenance requirements, this plan will continue to be updated every five years.